 Half-year course ½ credit 1 semester Grades 11, 12

-In this project-based course students will research the culture and history behind artwork from a local museum.
+Do you like museums?
+Do you like art?
+In this course, students will research the culture and history behind artwork from a local museum.
 Students will take on the role of docents as they work with the museum to create interactive content that can be used to teach and engage young museum visitors.
 Past partnerships include the Wadsworth Atheneum in Hartford and the Hill-Stead Museum in Farmington.
+The final product of student learning from this class will be showcased as part of each student's VOGC Exhibition of Learning.

 Half-year course ½ credit 1 semester Grades 11, 12